parveen1/project-parveen/markdown.md

 % PROJECT SERVICE LDAP
 % PARVEEN
+% 2019/06/05

-# Basic Information
+# PROJECT INFO

-my project is about to explain some basic and adv. function openldap.i am going to explain step by step different function of ldap.
+My project is make one empresa in europa but also have user in asia.

+Empresa with different user and and user access control.

 Here i used different docker to make different ldap server and database of ldap.

-Also we are going to use as clients how is work connection etc.
+Also we are going to use as clients interface and how is work connection etc.

-we start from basic information and knowledge about opeldap......thanks
+we start from basic information and knowledge about opeldap

+# BASIC INFORMATION

+* LDAP
+* LDAP WORK
+* SLAPD.CONF
+* LDIF
+* SCHEMA

+# LDAP

-**LDAP stands for Lightweight Directory Access Protocol**
+LDAP stands for Lightweight Directory Access Protocol

-# when to use ldap
+# Where we use ldap

 * Machine Authentication
 * User Authentication